Memorization to Generalization: Emergence of Diffusion Models from Associative Memory

+Simultaneously, diffusion models (DMs) \cite{sohl2015deep} have gained popularity, due to their flexibility and accuracy in modeling various high-dimensional distributions \cite{ho2020denoising, song2019generative, song2021scorebased, rombach2022high}.
+However, despite their effectiveness, DMs pose challenges related to privacy and security, as concerns grow about their tendency to replicate training data alongside a lack of understanding of how generalization arises in these models \cite{somepalli2023diffusion, somepalli2023understanding, carlini2023extracting, wen2024detecting, jeon2024understanding, webster2023reproducible}.
+Hence, such matters emphasize the need for further understanding of memorization and generalization behaviors of DMs.

-\textbf{Contributions.} \, Most of the mentioned works on memorization-to-generalization transition tackled it in a generalization-centric fashion.
-Namely, the memorization phenomenon is typically viewed as a ``small side effect'' of the diffusion models.
-In our work we adopt a complimentary approach.
-From the beginning, we cast the diffusion modeling pipeline into the associative memory framework.
-The training phase of the diffusion model is conceptualized as {\em writing into the memory} operation.
-The generation phase is viewed as {\em an attempt of memory recall}.
+Currently, much of the recent works on the memorization-to-generalization transition of DMs tackle it in a generalization-centric fashion \cite{meehan2020non, burg2021on, somepalli2023diffusion, somepalli2023understanding, kadkhodaie2023generalization, ventura2024manifolds, achilli2024losing, kamb2024analytic, ross2024geometric, biroli2024dynamical, cui2025precise, achilli2025memorization}.
+Namely, the memorization phenomenon is typically viewed as a ``small side effect,'' alleviated by drastically increasing the training data size \cite{yoon2023diffusion, gu2023memorization}.
+Although these studies shed some light on memorization and generalization, they do not fully explore the \textit{intermediate transition regime} between these two phases.
+Our work adopts a complimentary approach which further ties memorization and generalization together.
+From the beginning, we cast the diffusion modeling pipeline into the AM framework.
+The training phase of diffusion modeling is conceptualized as the operation of {\em writing the training data into the memory}.
+The generation phase is viewed as {\em the attempt of memory recall}.
 This recall can be successful, resulting in the retrieval of training samples (memorization), or unsuccessful, resulting in the generation of new previously unseen samples (generalization).
-Thus, according to this theory, generalization (creation of genuinely novel samples) is a failure of memory recall.
-This point of view allows us to apply theory developed in DenseAMs for analyzing the memorization-to-generalization transition.
+Consequently, this point of view allows us to apply the theory developed for AMs to the memorization-to-generalization transition in DMs.

-In DenseAMs, it is well-known that successful memory recall deteriorates as the number of the stored data points increases \cite{DenseAssociative}.
-Importantly, the transition from successful to unsuccessful memory recall is marked by the peculiar phenomenon --- the emergence of spurious states, see \Cref{fig:general-energy-transition}.
-Our theory provides a specific and empirically verifiable prediction --- spurious states must exist in the conventional diffusion models, which are trained and ran using standard methods.
-In this paper we demonstrate that this is indeed the case.
-Spurious states emerge at the boundary between the memorization and generalization phases, see examples of spurious samples in \Cref{fig:cherry-picked}.